jhumelsine/jhumelsine.github.io/_posts/2024-09-25-prompt-engineering-patterns1.md

 In essence, if your prompts would make sense to a person, then they will probably make sense to the LLM/GenAI.

 # Prompt Engineering Patterns
-The main source for many of these Prompt Patterns is [Prompt Engineering for ChatGPT](https://www.coursera.org/learn/prompt-engineering/home/welcome).
+The main source for many of these Prompt Patterns is from [Prompt Engineering for ChatGPT](https://www.coursera.org/learn/prompt-engineering/home/welcome).

 ## The Persona Pattern
 In the real world, if you wanted medical advice, you’d ask a doctor.
 If you wanted financial advice, you’d ask a financial planner.
 If you wanted tax advice, you’d ask a tax accountant.

 The __Persona Pattern__ allows the LLM/GenAI to respond as if it were that persona, which could be:
-* A role, such as doctor, but DO NOT take any of its medical advice seriously - always confirm with a real doctor
+* A role, such as doctor, but DO NOT take any of its medical advice seriously - always confirm with an actual physician
 * A real person, living or dead, as long as there’s enough public information about that person
 * A fictional character
-* An Inanimate object
+* An inanimate object

 To activate the Persona Pattern use phrases such as:
 * You are a _persona_ …
 * Act as a _persona_ …
-* Provide a response from a _persona_ perspective
+* Provide a response from a _persona_ perspective ...

 Replace _persona_ with something more concrete.
-Here’s a prompt with more umph to it:
+Here’s a persona prompt with more instructions within it:
 > You will act as a _specific_ expert.
-Your objective is to engage in a comprehensible <specific> session with me.
+Your objective is to engage in a comprehensible _specific_ session with me.
 Begin by asking a series of detailed questions, one at a time, to gather all essential information required to craft the most tailored and memorable <thing> based upon my specific preferences, interests, etc.

 ## Examples to try
 Here are a few examples to try.
 Copy-and-paste them into your LLM/GenAI platform.